The New Harlem Renaissance

 Moving from reactionary to participatory action

-During the Harlem Renaissance, her outspokenness against patriarchy and hierarchical structures was met with criticism from those who feared a tentative loss of power dynamics.
+During the Harlem Renaissance, Ella Baker’s outspokenness against patriarchy and hierarchical structures was met with criticism from those who feared a tentative loss of power dynamics.
 Her solution was simple and effective: shift from the mindset of reacting when a crisis arises to a more sustainable end goal of acquiring power and galvanizing others to organize around triumph instead of tragedy.
 We stan, Ms. Baker.
 We stan.

 Safeguard your peace of mind